MicrosoftDocs/power-platform/power-platform/admin/powerapps-gdpr-dsr-guide.md

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a PowerApps user

-### Step 3: Find personal data for the user in instances of CDS for Apps
+### Step 3: Find personal data for the user in instances of Common Data Service
-Certain PowerApps licenses, including the PowerApps Community Plan, give the ability for users within your organization to create instances of CDS for Apps and to create and build apps on CDS for Apps.
-The PowerApps Community Plan is a free license that allows users to try out CDS for Apps in an individual environment.
+Certain PowerApps licenses, including the PowerApps Community Plan, give the ability for users within your organization to create instances of Common Data Service and to create and build apps on Common Data Service.
+The PowerApps Community Plan is a free license that allows users to try out Common Data Service in an individual environment.
 See the [PowerApps Pricing](https://powerapps.microsoft.com/pricing/) page for which capabilities are included in each PowerApps license.

-For guidance on how to discover personal data stored by CDS for Apps, see [Responding to Data Subject Rights (DSR) requests for customer data in Common Data Service for Apps](common-data-service-gdpr-dsr-guide.md).
+For guidance on how to discover personal data stored by Common Data Service, see [Responding to Data Subject Rights (DSR) requests for customer data in Common Data Service](common-data-service-gdpr-dsr-guide.md).

 > [!IMPORTANT]
 > It is recommended that admins complete this step for a PowerApps user.